 Primary & Secondary Positions to Ensure Internal Reviews are Completed

 The internal review will be completed by the Director.
-If this individual is involved in the alleged or suspected maltreatment, the *identify secondary position (ex: Associate Director) will be responsible for completing the internal review.
+If this individual is involved in the alleged or suspected maltreatment, the Assistant Director will be responsible for completing the internal review.

 Documentation